LianLianGlobal/python-sdk/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+If you have any questions while using the SDK, please feel free to [contact us](mailto:tech-ewallet@lianlianpay.com).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)